wp-plugins/imagements/readme.txt

 == Changelog ==

+= 1.2.3 =
+* FIXED: when the admin changes the tag, the plugin will now update the comments too.
+* FIXED: small graphical bug in admin panel
+* FIXED: when there is no text in a comment but an user uploads an image, the image will be displayed in the comment.

 = 1.2.2 =
-* FIXED: when there is no text in comment, plugin will insert the word 'image' so that the image is still displayed
 * FIXED: some small security things and better flow of code.
 * FIXED: updated screenshots and FAQ